shaunliew/multimodal-ai-fashion-semantic-search/backend/README.md

 ### Common Issues

 1. **"No module named 'torch'"**
-   - Solution: `pip install torch torchvision`
+   - Solution: Ensure dependencies are installed with `uv sync` or `pip install -e .`
-   - For GPU support: `pip install torch torchvision --index-url https://download.pytorch.org/whl/cu118`
+   - For GPU support, you may need to install PyTorch separately: `uv pip install torch torchvision --index-url https://download.pytorch.org/whl/cu118`

 2. **"CUDA out of memory"**
    - Solution: Use CPU mode by setting `DEVICE=cpu` in `.env`